There are so many electric guitars on the market.

 Even when you advance past the beginner skill level, you’ll still be able to use this instrument for both live and studio work.

 All this said, the Epiphone Les Paul Studio LT is not a very versatile instrument.
-It’s a great deal for the price, but you won’t be able to do some stuff that more expensive guitars would be able to pull off.
+It’s one of the more affordable metal guitars and a great deal for the price, but you won’t be able to do some stuff that more expensive guitars would be able to pull off.

 However, this is not something that should bother a beginning guitar player.
-This guitar is the perfect choice for all those metal fans who are just starting out.
+This is one of the best metal guitars for all those metal fans who are just starting out in playing metal, be it modern metal or classic metal.

 Learn more in our complete Epiphone Les Paul Studio LT review.